-Focus on extended access 2008/09 - Commencing 1 April 2008
+Focus on Extended Access 2008/09 - Commencing 1 April 2008 (updated September 2008)

 This guidance has been produced by the General Practitioners Committee (GPC) to help GPs and Local Medical Committees (LMCs) understand the changes that have been made to the GMS contract for 2008/09.
+It has been updated following amendments to the Statement of Financial Entitlements (SFE) in September 2008.